submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

     | cluster-a |10.42.0.0/24  |10.43.0.0/16  |
     | cluster-b |10.42.0.0/24  |10.43.0.0/16  |

-    Note that we will use globalnet in this guide, therefore overlapping CIDR is allowed.
+    Note that we will use globalnet in this guide, therefore overlapping CIDRs are supported.
     One of the easiest way to create this environment will be to deploy two K3s clusters by the steps described [here](https://submariner.io/getting-started/quickstart/k3s/) until "Deploy cluster-b on node-b",
     with modifying deploy commands to just `curl -sfL https://get.k3s.io | sh -` to use default CIDR.

-### Set up submariner
+### Setup Submariner

 #### Ensure kubeconfig files